Food Services

 Gallipolis City Schools Wellness Policy

-The Gallipolis City School District's goal is to promote healthy eating habits and develop life-long skills for making healthy choices through nutrition and physical activity.
+The Gallipolis City School District's goal is to promote healthy eating habits and develop lifelong skills for making healthy choices through nutrition and physical activity.

 You can read the full wellness policy by selecting the following: